 Pinterest alone has enough ideas to make your head spin.
 Etsy also has inexpensive shops to help customize your room and coordinate with a roommate.
 Of course, decorating for a girl’s room is drastically different from a boy, but both will need a little extra organization.
 Either way, check the size bed their dorm will provide.
 Freshman housing and Mahoney, Pearson, and Eaton have extra-long twin beds and many stores start selling those sheet sets over the summer just for this purpose, but University Village has full-size beds.
 Consider purchasing a full/queen comforter even for a single bed at first.
 It will hang over (and cover the storage under the bed), but it will keep you from having to buy a new, larger comforter the following year should your student move into an apartment.

 A bed-in-a-bag can be a great choice as it provides many pieces at once – and they all match.
-I even came across one at Target that came with towels and a laundry bag too.
 In addition, we highly recommend a mattress encasement.
-It protects from bugs, allergies and who knows what else.
+It protects from bugs, allergies, and who knows what else.
 Some kids appreciate a mattress topper of some sort; remember this is where they will be living (and sleeping) for months at a time.
 A fun throw pillow or two is always fun.
 The boys I chatted with weren’t particularly interested in the throw pillows, but a few had UM fleecy throw blankets at the end of their beds, which both dressed up the bed and seemed useful.

 Another popular item is string lights.
 My favorite is the ones that have clips to hold photos too.
 Girls always seem to need a long mirror.
 Check out the ones that open to store jewelry and accessories.
 There are YouTube videos for those of you that are feeling creative.
 My daughter is pretty crafty, so this one gave us some good inspiration.
-I even found this one that is specific to UM, which reminded me that there are different kinds of dorms throughout campus ranging from suite to apartment style.
-When you find out which dorm your student will be living in you can check out the UM dorm floor plans as well as get an idea of what UM Housing supplies here.
+I even found this one that is specific to UM, which reminded me that there are different kinds of dorms throughout campus ranging from suite to apartment-style.

 I haven’t forgotten our sons; there just isn’t as much to say.
 It probably took us three times the amount of time to set up our daughter’s room compared to her male friends.
 Basically, they will need the same essentials, but as far as décor goes, most boys are happy with a poster or two and possibly a flag or banner.
 Dormify introduced a guy’s collection which is worth checking out.
 Canes paraphernalia is usually a hit too and Etsy has some great items including a rustic wood wall sign.